9 Intro to Linux Administration

 Hello World!

 For the most part, you’ll write commands directly on the command line.
-It’s also possible to write and run bash scripts that include conditionals, loops, and functions.
+You also can write and run bash scripts that include conditionals, loops, and functions.
 Bash scripts usually end in .sh

 command like sh my-script.sh